winitzki/AndroJoin/README.md

 		})
 	);

-Notes:

-- The `consume` construct uses the actual values of `counter`, `inc`, `getValue` created earlier.
+The `consume` construct uses the actual values of `counter`, `inc`, `getValue` created earlier.

-- A derived anonymous class needs to define a `run` method.
+An anonymous class derived from `ReactionBody` needs to define the `run` method.
 This method must have the correct number of arguments of correct types; one argument per value of the input molecule.
 If input molecules do not have any values, the `run` method must take no arguments.

+For example, consider a reaction that consumes three molecules: `counter(1)`, `enable()`, and `name("abc")`.
+The body of the reaction is a function of _two_ values: an integer and a string, because the `enable` molecule has an empty value.
+The order of these values is fixed by the order of the consumed molecules.
+Therefore, the reaction should be defined like this,

+	... reaction(consume(counter, enable, name), new ReactionBody() {
+			public void run(int n, String s) {
+			// counter(n) & enable() & name(s) => ...
+				...
+			}
+	})

 For convenience, a static import of `AJoin.*` can be used to import the names `define`, `defineUI`, `reaction`, `reactionUI`, `consume`, `ReactionBody`, `to`.